 8. Abruzzese Mastiff

 An Abruzzese Mastiff loves having a purpose.
-They could vary from running a simple errand to something more responsible, such as herding and protecting livestock.
-Not having any chore will make this canine restless and anxious.
+This “purpose” could vary from running a simple errand to something more significant, such as herding and protecting livestock.
+Not having any chore will make an Abruzzese restless and anxious.

-Maybe this is why they prefer wide open spaces to cramped urban settings.
-But with the right environment, they tend to get along well with humans.
+Perhaps this is why they prefer wide open spaces, compared to a cramped urban settings.
+But with the right environment, they tend to get along great with humans.
 Sporting a thick white coat developed for high altitudes, Abruzzese Mastiffs will require intensive grooming.

 Courtesy an independent lineage, the breed dislikes being “ordered” around.
 Instead, make it seem as though you’re entrusting them with a task.
-Give them a point of focus and keep them occupied, particularly when they are indoors.
+The key is to give them a point of focus and keep them busy and occupied, particularly when they’re indoors.

 9. American Mastiff